julien-vv/mlops-credit-card-fraud-detection/README.md

     <li>Expanding the unit tests to provide more comprehensive code coverage.</li>
     <li>Dockerizing other parts of the code, such as the preprocessing, training, evaluation, and Flask app components, to further containerize the pipeline.</li>
     <li>Improving the performance of the model and optimizing the code for better efficiency.</li>
+    <li>Developing the Flask API further to handle new data inputs, store predictions, and enhance API functionalities.</li>
-    <li>Enhancing the documentation to improve readability and maintainability of the project, making it easier for other developers to contribute.</li>
+    <li>Enhancing the documentation to improve readability and maintainability, making it easier for other developers to contribute.</li>
 </ul>

 </body>